Instant Pot Indian Chicken Curry Recipe

 A collage of images showing how to marinate chicken

-The process of making the chicken curry sauce
+Making chicken curry sauce

 1. Select the Saute setting in the Instant Pot and adjust it to normal.